kidusmik/AirBnB_clone/README.md

-# Project - AirBnB Clone
+# Project HBNB: AirBnB Clone

 ![HBNB Cover Image](test/hbnb-cover.png)

-This is ALX/Holberton's project **AirBnB Clone**, as the title states it is cloning the AirBnB web application leading owards building full web application: the **AirBnB Clone**
+This is ALX/Holberton's project **AirBnB Clone**, as the title states it is cloning the AirBnB web application leading towards building full web application: the **AirBnB Clone**

 ## Project Description